 Feminax Express contains 200mg of Ibuprofen (as Ibuprofen lysine), which is the same form of Ibuprofen reviewed in the previous paragraphs.

 9. Anadin Ultra

 Anadin is another brand of medicines with a range of Aspirin, ibuprofen, Paracetamol, and combination products.
 Anadin Ultra is a general sale item with liquid capsules containing 200mg of Ibuprofen.

 Similar to some previously discussed Nurofen products, Anadin Ultra liquid capsules provide faster pain relief than standard ibuprofen tablets.

 Anadin Ultra is also marketed as:

-Ibuprofen 400mg and equivalent branded products are pharmacy-only medicines, which means they can only be purchased from registered pharmacies, including online chemists.
+Ibuprofen 400mg and equivalent branded products are pharmacy-only medicines, which can only be purchased from registered pharmacies, including online chemists.

-Cuprofen is a well-recognised brand of ibuprofen.
+Cuprofen is a well-recognised brand of Ibuprofen.
 Each Cuprofen tablet contains 400mg of ibuprofen.
-Cuprofen is slightly more expensive than, for example, own labelled ibuprofen 400mg found in pharmacies.
+Cuprofen is slightly more expensive than, for example, the own labeled Ibuprofen 400mg found in pharmacies.